slicer69/doas/README.md

      doas touch /root/new-file

+Edit a text file which requires admin access without running the text editor as the root user:

+     doasedit /path/to/text/file

 On Linux versions of doas prior to 6.3p1 required commands with arguments to be prefixed by a double-dash (--).
 From 6.3p1 and onward the double-dash is no longer required.
 Here we remove a directory owned by root:

      doas -- rm -rf old-directory